wavefrontHQ/docs/pages/doc/query_language_reference.md

 <span id="aggregate"></span>

-## Aggregate and Raw Aggregate Functions
+## Aggregation and Raw Aggregation Functions
-Aggregate and raw aggregate functions provide a way to combine (aggregate) multiple series into a single series.
-If there are gaps of data, non-raw aggregate functions first interpolate the points of the underlying set of series (up to one day), and then apply the aggregate function to the interpolated series.
-Raw aggregate functions do not interpolate the underlying series before aggregation.
+Aggregation and raw aggregation functions provide a way to combine (aggregate) multiple series into a single series.
+If there are gaps of data, non-raw aggregation functions first interpolate the points of the underlying set of series (up to one day), and then apply the aggregation function to the interpolated series.
+Raw aggregation functions do not interpolate the underlying series before aggregation.
 Raw functions aggregate data points by time buckets.
 For further information, see [Standard Versus Raw Aggregate Functions](query_language_aggregate_functions.html).

 <table style="width: 100%;">